vpbgkt/NexPrepAI/docs/MATHEMATICAL_EQUATION_AND_IMAGE_SUPPORT_GUIDE.md

 # Mathematical Equation and Image Support Guide

 ## 📋 Overview
-NexPrep now includes comprehensive support for mathematical expressions using LaTeX notation and image uploads for questions and options.
+NexPrepAI now includes comprehensive support for mathematical expressions using LaTeX notation and image uploads for questions and options.
 This guide covers how to use all the new features in the enhanced question editor.

 ## 🚀 Features Implemented